Yordan Alvarez: Personal life

 Alvarez's parents are Agustín Eduardo Alvarez Salazar and Mailyn Cadogan Reyes.
 He also has a brother, Yonder Alvarez Cadogan.
 It was during a contest at Minute Maid Park versus the Minnesota Twins on August 23, 2022, that his family first saw him play professionally since leaving Cuba.
+Alvarez is married.
+His wife, Monica Quiros Alvarez, also Cuban, is from Camagüey.
+The couple met prior to Alvarez' defection from Cuba and now reside in Houston.
+They have two children: daughter Mia, born on November 6, 2018, and son, Jordan Jr., was born on July 2, 2021.

 Alvarez is Afro-Cuban.
-He is naturally right handed and tried to learn to switch hit as a child, before eventually realizing he was stronger on the left side.
+Naturally right-handed, he attempted to learn to switch-hit as a child before eventually realizing he was stronger on the left side.